reflectoring/reflectoring.github.io/_posts/book-reviews/2019-07-17-book-review-everybody-writes.md

 ## Overview

-The book ["Everybody Writes"](//www.tkqlhce.com/click-9137796-13660345?url=https%3A%2F%2Fwww.ebooks.com%2Fcj.asp%3FIID%3D1779315%26fc%3DUS&cjsku=1779315) by Ann Handley aims to be a book for everyone since everybody writes in their daily routine in emails, social media, or on a blog or website.
+The book {% include book-link.html book="everybody-writes" %} by Ann Handley aims to be a book for everyone since everybody writes in their daily routine in emails, social media, or on a blog or website.

 The book gives very concrete tips on writing, building the habits around it, grammar and usage of words, how to tell a story and on marketing things with words.